 It might look like we’re done—but try this out and you’ll realize

-that nothing happens when a script calls innerHTML_set
+that nothing happens when a script calls innerHTML_set.

 That’s because, while we have changed the HTML tree, we haven’t